Site icon Survival Dispatch

 I was proud that my sister and brother in law had enough confidence to entrust their children to me.
 At the same time, it made me immediately start second guessing my abilities.

-Would I really be able to protect these boys?
-Would I be able to keep us all hydrated and fed without anybody getting sick?
-Would I be able to keep everybody warm at night?
+Would I really be able to protect these kids?
+To keep us all hydrated and fed without anybody getting sick?
+To keep everybody warm at night?

 As I typically do when I doubt myself, I started planning everything to death.
 I wanted to know that I had a plan and a backup plan for every aspect of this challenge.